-John Adams rode to Philadelphia as a Massachusetts delegate to the Second Continental Congress, which held its first session in the spring of 1775.
+In the spring of 1775, John Adams rode to Philadelphia as a Massachusetts delegate to the first session of the Second Continental Congress.
 After great debate, the Congress adopted the Declaration of Independence on July 4, 1776.
-Throughout his absences and depiste the two or three weeks it took for letters to travel from Philadelphia to Boston, they corresponded frequently about the issues before the Continental Congress.
+Throughout his absences and despite the two or three weeks it took for letters to travel from Philadelphia to Boston, they corresponded frequently about the issues before the Continental Congress.

 March 31, 1776, Abigail Adams to John Adams: